radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 Figure 3: Example Default Mapping Rule

-### Testing Certificate DN Mapping Rules

-The test-cert-mapping command can be used to test the subject (or SAN) associated with a given certificate against the existing certificate to DN mappings.
-This allows you to verify your client principal mapping rules.
-For information about the test-cert-mapping command see, the RadiantOne Command Line Configuration Guide.

 **Processing Multiple Mapping Rules**

 Many Client Certificate DN Mapping rules can be configured.
 They are processed by RadiantOne in the order they appear.